-Even if you don`t have a lot of time on Sunday, you will need somewhere around two or three hours.
-Also, try to get the shopping out of the way or prep out a part of meals.
+Even if you don`t have a lot of time on Sunday, you will only need somewhere around two or three hours.
+Also, try to get the shopping out of the way or prep out a part of meals which is a great solution on where to start meal prepping.
 That will still save you time during the week.
 If this is something that still won`t work, you can make your Monday night shopping and prep night.

 If it is easier, you can slip up meal prep into Sunday and Wednesday night cooking fest.

 Think about your schedule, things that you do the whole week, when can you eat your healthy meals, and meals that you might have somewhere else.
 For instance, you might need only breakfast and dinner if there is an office meeting with a team lunch.
 Maybe you are going on a business trip.
 In that case, you can think about meal prep when traveling or you can decide to prepare less for that week.
 Make sure to think about exactly how many days and meals during those days you need to prep in advance.

 The right answer is to find days or days when meal prepping will be a fun activity for you, not a difficult responsibility.
 Just figure out your schedule, when you have time for shopping and cooking and it will be a success for sure.

 Meal prep is not for everyone, but is good for people who like efficiency and convenience over variety.
 When you meal prep, you generally eat the same things for a few days, so If you don`t like leftovers, or you easily get bored with food, then meal prepping is not for you.